roarc0/fetcht/README.md

 # fetcht
-My custom way to fetch torrents from various sources
+Fetch torrents from various sources.

+### For now sources are hardcoded. you can download from nyaatorrents,eztv.

+*** Install urllib, BeeautifulSoup, sqlite3 for python.